-SAM stands for Savannah, Americus, Montgomery, as well as the name of the line’s founder and president, Colonel Samuel Hugh Hawkins, a prominent 19th century Sumter County capitalist.
+SAM stands for Savannah, Americus, Montgomery, and the name of the line’s founder and president, Colonel Samuel Hugh Hawkins, a prominent 19th century Sumter County capitalist.

-Politics, tariffs and other railroad antics caused a disruption for farmers and traders in Americus, Ga.
+Politics, tariffs, and other railroad antics disrupted farmers and traders in Americus, Ga.
 Sam Hawkins and others organized the Americus Preston and Lumpkin Railroad in 1884 to ensure that Americus would continue to dominate the region’s trade.
 The AP&L would be Georgia’s only railroad constructed entirely with local capital.

 Riders can choose between three cars: the VIP lounge car, the premium car with tables and chairs, or standard coach.
 Not all cars run for all tours, so be sure to ask.

-The Americus car offers premium includes a complimentary beverage and snack mix.
+The Americus car offers premium and includes a complimentary beverage and snack mix.
 Guests sit at tables and chairs along the sides of the train, with window views.
-Each family sits at their own table so it is a bit more “personal” than the standard coach class with padded bench-style seating.
+Each family sits at its own table, a bit more “personal” than the standard coach class with padded bench-style seating.
 Not all cars run for all tours, so be sure to ask.

-October is a wonderful time to bring your little ones to experience a Day Out With Thomas.
-They’ll take the train for a short 25-min ride, meet Sir Topham Hatt, and enjoy arts, crafts, stories and more.
+In June, bring your little ones to experience a Day Out With Thomas.
+They’ll take the train for a short 25-min ride, meet Sir Topham Hatt, and enjoy arts, crafts, stories, and more.

 Most of the SAM Shortline excursions include a stop in Plains, Ga – Jimmy Carter’s hometown.
 You can certainly eat lunch here, there are two great hometown restaurants.
 But, with two National Historic Sites and plenty to see, you’ll be glad that you ate on the train before stopping.